tustin2121/James_Somerton_Transcripts/_videos/m8DRQ9-sCSI.md

 The eye fucking!
 Oh my God!

-<mark x>Before the movie was released, the cast went on to the Ellen show. </mark>
+<mark>Before the movie was released, the cast went on to the Ellen show. </mark>

 </james>
 <from span="2" {% include citation for=page.cite.plagiarized.aretheygay_finnpoe at="(6:10)" %}>

-<mark x>There was an interview on The Ellen Show before the film came out.</mark> And she asked them if there's any romance between the three characters.
+<mark>There was an interview on The Ellen Show before the film came out.</mark> And she asked them if there's any romance between the three characters.
 Oscar, who plays Poe, says this:

 <u>[Clip from Ellen: Oscar Issac (Poe) and John Boyega (Finn) next to Daisy Ridley (Rey) on Ellen's couch.]</u>